Electrocute4u/Tsumiki/README.md

 With its powerful and advanced, yet enriching Mention System 3.0 it can be on par or even rival bigger bots with ease. \
 First it was just a tiny hobby project for me to toy around with, which was barely enough to put most bots off the chart. \
-Furthermore, developing it into V.2 enhanced it even a step further and it got even more powerful with its newely added global user support. \
+Furthermore, developing it into V.2 enhanced it even a step further and it got even more powerful with its newely added global user support.
-With the latest version, being 3.0 released, it now features even server role users support, which revolutionized it. \
+With the latest version, being 3.0 released, it now features even server role users support, which revolutionized it.

-If this is not enough to satisfy the most average Discord user, I'll fall from grace, literally.
+**If this is not enough to satisfy the most average Discord user, I'll fall from grace, literally.**

 See below for everything the new and powerful **Mention System 3.0** recently released can do!

-There are several ways to find a user and use them in commands silently!
+There are several ways to find a user and use them in commands silently! \
-**Finding a Discord user on that server:**
+**Finding a Discord user on your server:**
 - Server nickname
 - Discord username (i.e Username or Username#1234)
 - Descriminator (I.e #1234 or 1234)
 - User ID (I.e 209972381622468604)
 - Mention (I.e @Username)

-**[New] Find a user or multiple user(s) on that server with a role:** \
+**[New] Find a user or multiple user(s) on your server with a role:** \
 Note: The user in the role mentioned/found would have to be cached beforehand! \
 This means that if no user has spoken in that server since last bot restart, it wouldn't return any user(s).
 - Role tag (i.e @CoolestGroup or <@&396819590266486784>)
 - Role ID (i.e 396819590266486784)
 - Role name (i.e Developer)

-**Finding a global user and use them for future:**
+**Finding a global user and using them in the future:**
 - User ID
 **Note:** Once the user is cached, they can easily be mentioned in other servers [Example](https://i.imgur.com/5D0lgIU.gif) with the following methods:
 - Discord username (i.e Username or Username#1234)